 Paul Phillips - Co-MC

 Special Olympics PEI Athlete

 Paul Phillips has been involved with Special Olympics PEI for more than 20 years.
-He’s participated in Track & Field, Floor Hockey and Bowling, and he’s competed in six National Games.
-In 2014 he was a member of the 10-Pin Bowling Team that represented PEI at National Games in Vancouver.
+He’s participated in Track & Field, Floor Hockey and Bowling, and he’s competed in seven National Games, most recently as a member of Team PEI 2018.
+Paul represented PEI in the sport of 10-Pi Bowling in front of a hometown crowd at the 2018 National Bowling Championships.
 His true passion, however, is Curling, and in 2008, his rink represented PEI at the National Winter Games in Quebec City.

 Dion Phaneuf was drafted 9th overall in the 2003 NHL entry draft.
-Having previously played for the Toronto Maple Leafs, where he served as Team Captain, and the Calgary Flames, Phaneuf now plays for the Ottawa Senators.
+Having previously played for the Ottawa Senator, the Toronto Maple Leafs, where he served as Team Captain, and the Calgary Flames, Phaneuf now plays for the L.A.
+Kings.
 Phaneuf is a three-time NHL All-Star.
 On the international stage, Phaneuf has been a member of Team Canada five times winning silver at the 2004 World Juniors, gold at the 2005 World Juniors, and gold at the 2007 Men’s World Ice Hockey Championships.

 Canadian Actress & Model

 Elisha Cuthbert is the recipient of several film and TV industry awards, including a Gemini, 4 Teen Choice Awards, and 2 Screen Actors Guild Awards.
 Her films include The Girl Next Door, Old School, Love Actually, and most recently, Goon: Last of the Enforcers.
 Cuthbert’s TV credits include playing Kimberly Bauer on the television show 24 and Abby on Netflick’s The Ranch.

 Retired NHL Player and Coach